Praddy2009/Smart_aqua/Smart_Aqua_2.0/Unity_Firebase.md

-## Let's setup Firebase Realtime database with Unity 2019.
+## Let's setup Firebase Realtime database with Unity 2019 & 2020I am answering this question w.r.t firebase sdk 7.1.0.

+I have declared a global variable Database .

 1. Create a new project in Unity and switch it to `Android`.
 2. In `player settings` give `Company Name` and `Product Name`.